Stellar mass dependence of galaxy size-dark matter halo radius relation probed by Subaru-HSC survey weak lensing measurements: Results

-The left hand panel of Figure \ref{fig6} clearly brings out the deviation from linearity in the galaxy size-halo radius relation at the low stellar mass end.
-There is a factor of two increase in the ratio of galaxy size to halo radius as one moves from the stellar mass of log($M^*$/${\rm M}_{\odot}h^{-2}$) = 8.15 to log($M^*$/${\rm M}_{\odot}h^{-2}$) = 9.35.
-Beyond this stellar mass range, the ratio $r_{1/2}$/$R_{\rm 200c}$ is almost constant within errors.
-We also display the ratio of the half-mass radius of central galaxies and the radius of their host haloes in the TNG-100 simulation.
+\preetish{The left hand panel of Figure \ref{fig6} examines the stellar mass dependence of galaxy size-halo radius relation.
+Looking at this plot, we confirm that galaxy size-halo radius relation is roughly linear over two orders of magnitudes in stellar mass above $\sim 10^{9} {\rm M}_{\odot}h^{-2}$.
+Below this limit, however, the ratio of galaxy size to halo radius seems to be gradually declining.
+There is about a 30\% decline in the ratio as one moves from the stellar mass of $\sim 10^{9} {\rm M}_{\odot}h^{-2}$ to $\sim 10^{8.15} {\rm M}_{\odot}h^{-2}$.} We also display the ratio of the half-mass radius of central galaxies and the radius of their host haloes in the TNG-100 simulation.
 This was obtained by combining the stellar mass-halo mass relation and the half-mass radius-stellar mass relation for central galaxies in TNG-100.
-We see that TNG-100 predicts the galaxy-halo radius ratio to first decrease, reach a minimum, and then increase again as one moves from low to higher stellar masses.
+We see that TNG-100 predicts the galaxy-halo radius ratio to first decrease, reach a minimum and then increase again as one moves from low to higher stellar masses.
 This is in conflict with our results as well as those from previous studies.
 However, as was pointed out earlier the apples-to-apples comparison of results will require us to perform mock observation on simulated galaxy images which is beyond the scope of this work.